Inez Haynes Irwin: Career

 In August 1897, Inez Haynes married Rufus H. Gillmore, a newspaper editor, and assumed the name Inez Haynes Gillmore.
 The Gillmores visited pre-War Europe where she met Russian revolutionaries and French impressionist painters.
 While her husband supported her feminism, they later divorced.
 She published her first novel, June Jeopardy in 1908 and soon after became fiction editor of The Masses, a left-wing monthly magazine.
 In January 1916, she married writer William Henry Irwin, and her name changed to Inez Haynes Irwin, although she continued publishing under her former name, Inez Haynes Gillmore.
 The Irwins summered in Scituate, Massachusetts, during the early 1900s.
 During World War I the Irwins lived in Europe where she worked as a war correspondent in England, France and Italy.
 Inez Haynes estimated that between 500,000 and 750,000 women were killed in the war.
 William Henry died in 1948 and she moved to Scituate, Massachusetts, where she remained until her death at the age of 97 on September 25, 1970.

 Inez Haynes was a feminist leader and a political activist.
 She was a member of the National Advisory Council of the National Woman's Party, and wrote the Party's biography, The Story of the Woman's Party, in 1921.
 She also wrote a history of American women, Angels and Amazons: A Hundred Years of American Women (1933).

 Writing career

 Apart from the non-fiction works noted above, she published over 30 novels, including Angel Island (1914), a "radical feminist Swiftian fantasy" about a group of men stranded on an island occupied by winged women.
 Angel Island was republished in 1988 as a "classic of early feminist literature" with an introduction by science fiction and fantasy author Ursula K. Le Guin.
 Her fiction often addressed feminist issues and the plight of women, including divorce, single parenthood and problems in the workplace.

-Her 15-book "Maida" series of children's books was written over a period of 45 years, and tells the story of a school girl whose mother has died and whose father is very wealthy.
+Her 15-book "Maida" series of children's books was written over a period of 45 years, and tells the story of Maida Westabrook, a school girl whose mother has died and whose father is very wealthy.

 She also wrote short stories for magazines, one of which, "The Spring Flight," won her the O. Henry Memorial Prize in 1924.